Gradient-DS/AGORA/server-langgraph/README.md

 # Server LangGraph

 Open-source LangGraph-based orchestration backend for the AGORA multi-agent system.
-This is a drop-in replacement for `server-openai`, providing the same HAI Protocol interface while using LangGraph for agent orchestration.
+This is a drop-in replacement for `server-openai`, providing the same AG-UI Protocol interface while using LangGraph for agent orchestration.

 ## Overview